IllyaMoskvin/tes3mp-mbsp/README.md

  * Fix for multiple calls suggested by Galsiah
  * Aragorn was the first person to notice the mis-assigned spell sounds in the CS
  * All scripters owe thanks to GhanBuriGhan from his canonical Morrowind Scripting For Dummies

+## Permissions

+The two scripts I created ([main.lua](main.lua) and [generate.lua](generate.lua)) both follow the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+You may do with them whatever you wish, including but not limited to using them as a basis for your own scripts, and redistributing them elsewhere.

+As a courtesy, if you release your work, please consider doing the following:

+ 1. Link back to this repo: https://github.com/IllyaMoskvin/tes3mp-mbsp

+ 2. In your credits, acknowledge this mod and/or some of the people in the [Credits](#credits) section above.
+Use your discretion.

+Mainly, I just want to make sure that the documentation and provenance of this mod don't get lost, and that if there are any updates, people will know where to find them.

+Each of the scripts in the `lib/` directory has its own license terms, which are generally listed in that script's header.
+For more info about any given script, contact its author.